pratyushmishra007/scalable-cloud-analytics-service/README.md

 # Build an Analytics API using FastAPI + Time-series Postgres

-Own your data pipeline!
+Data pipeline!

-Start by building an Analytics API service with Python, FastAPI, and Time-series Postgres with TimescaleDB
+Building an Analytics API service with Python, FastAPI, and Time-series Postgres with TimescaleDB